-The Beginnings of Modern Philosophy
+The Start of Today's Philosophy

 Things began to get better: economy improved; there was a return to building cathedrals, universities, cities...; a return to “luxuries” - paper, plays, music...; a return to invention - the compass, printing...; a return to exploration - Africa, the New World, the Pacific....
 It was the renaissance, which we date (roughly!) from 1400 to 1600 or so.
 They were vigorous times, interesting times, dangerous times!